 Section 1349.72 | Written notice to debtor.

-(A) Before a person collecting a debt secured by residential real property collects or attempts to collect any part of the debt, the person shall first send a written notice as described in division (B) of this section via United States mail to the residential address of the debtor, if both of the following apply:
+(A) Not less than thirty days prior to a person filing a foreclosure action to collect on a debt secured by residential real property, the person shall first send a written notice as described in division (B) of this section via United States mail to the residential address of the debtor, if both of the following apply:

-(1) The debt is a second mortgage or junior lien on the debtor's residential real property.
+(1) The debt is secured by a mortgage lien on the debtor's residential real property that is not in the first mortgage position.

-(B) The written notice shall be printed in at least twelve-point type and state the following:
+(B) The written notice may be included on, or accompany, any other communication, and shall be printed in at least twelve-point type and include the following:

 (1) The name and contact information of the person collecting the debt;

-(3) A statement that the debtor has a right to an attorney;
+(3) A statement that the debtor has a right to engage an attorney;

 (4) A statement that the debtor may qualify for debt relief under Chapter 7 or 13 of the United States Bankruptcy Code, 11 U.S.C.
 Chapter 7 or 13, as amended;